Fly Fishing the Fabled Wind River in Wyoming

-Known by many in Wyoming as the “Gateway to Yellowstone Country,” Thermopolis is small, off-the-beaten path town that offers all of charm and ambiance of the old west.
-Home to Hot Springs State Park and the "World's Largest Mineral Hot Springs," there is plenty for the non-angler to see and do throughout the area.
-Visitors can take advantage of attractions that include the Wyoming Dinosaur Center, the breathtaking Wind River Canyon, world-class waterfowl and big game hunting, Legend Rock Petroglyph site, a fascinating museum and many other sites.
+Known by many in Wyoming as the “Gateway to Yellowstone Country,” Thermopolis is a small, off-the-beaten-path town that offers all of charm and ambiance of the old west.
+Home to Hot Springs State Park and the “World’s Largest Mineral Hot Springs,” there is plenty for the non-angler to see and do throughout the area.
+Visitors can take advantage of attractions that include the Wyoming Dinosaur Center, the breathtaking Wind River Canyon, world-class waterfowl and big game hunting, Legend Rock Petroglyph site, a fascinating museum, and many other sites.

 Internet / Communications

-There is currently no Wi-Fi service at the lodge or in the canyon itself.
-Most cell phones will also not work at the lodge location.
-Once you leave the canyon or drive into the town of Thermopolis, cell reception and Wi-Fi is readily available.
+There is Wi-Fi at the lodge.
+Most cell phones will not work at the lodge.
+Once you leave the canyon or drive into the town of Thermopolis, cell reception is available.